Skyscanner/backpack/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.
+**Added:**

+- bpk-component-mobile-scroll-container
+  - New `showScrollbar` prop to control showing the scrollbar visible when needed.
+The default value is set to `false`, making this change backward compatible.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).